httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 protocol itself (see "Weak Confidentiality" and "Weak Integrity", below).
 In addition, by default, cookies do not provide confidentiality or integrity from network attackers, even when used in conjunction with HTTPS.
-This means that a cookie must explicitly specify any protective attributes.
-For example, the
+This means that a cookie needs to explicitly specify any protective attributes.
+For example, the cookie:
-cookie:

 ```
 Set-Cookie: a=b